seleniumbase/SeleniumBase/README.md

 ## Part III: Explanations + Advanced Abilities

 So by now you may be wondering how the nosetests code works?
 Nosetests will automatically run any test that starts with "test" from the file you selected.
 You can also be more specific and run specific tests in a file or any test in a specific class.
 For example, the code in the early examples could've been run using "nosetests my_first_test.py:MyTestClass.test_basic ... ...".
-If you just wanted to run all tests in MyTestClass, you can use: "nosetests my_first_test.py:MyTestClass ... ...", which is useful when you have multiple tests in the same file.
+If you wanted to run all tests in MyTestClass, you can use: "nosetests my_first_test.py:MyTestClass ... ...", which is useful when you have multiple tests in the same file.
 Don't forget the plugins.
 (In the beginning example, since there was only one test in that file, this won't change anything.)
 And if you want better logging in the console output, that's what the "-s" is for.

 To use the test framework calls, don't forget to include the following import: